'Please continue complaining': Elon Musk takes a dig at critics of $8 Twitter Blue fee

 To all complainers, please continue complaining, but it will cost $8— Elon Musk (@elonmusk) November 2, 2022

-Elon Musk announced the change in Twitter Blue within the first week of his completing the takeover.
+Elon Musk announced the change in Twitter Blue within the first week of completing the takeover.
 The new changes are pitched to counter the problem of bots on the platform.
 Musk also aims to generate a steady source of revenue, apart from just advertisements.

 Copyright©2022 Living Media India Limited.
 For reprint rights: Syndications Today